-To have convincing physical behaviour, an object in a game must accelerate correctly and be affected by collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
+Unity helps you simulate physics in your Project to ensure that the objects correctly accelerate and respond to collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info